Motion of charged and spinning particle influenced by dark matter field surrounding a charged dyonic black hole: Spinning Particle Dynamics

-Using the set of these thirteen equations (i.e., from \crefrange{eq:conservationE}{eq:dotSrphi}), one can completely determine the motion of spinning particle in vicinity of charged dyonic black hole in PFDM.
-Using \cref{eq:ssc1,eq:ssc2}, we can write
+{where the over-dot sign ($\;\dot{}\;$) indicates the derivative with respect to coordinate time}.
+Using these 13 equations [i.e., \crefrange{eq:conservationE}{eq:dotSrphi}], one can completely determine the motion of a spinning particle in vicinity of a charged dyonic black hole in PFDM.
+Using \cref{eq:ssc1,eq:ssc2}, one can write